Timurid Renaissance

 Major commissions from the Timur's lifetime were the Summer Palace in Shahrisabz, Bibi-Khanym Mosque, and the construction of the Registan.
 The city of Herat became an important center of intellectual and artistic life in the Muslim world during this time.
 Samarkand, a center of scholarly study which was previously destroyed during the Mongol conquest of Khwarezmia, became the center of the Renaissance and Islamic civilization in general due to the reconstruction during the period.

 The Timurid Renaissance differed from previous Buyid dynasty cultural and artistic developments in that it was not a direct revival of classical models, but rather a broadening of their cultural appeal by including more colloquial styles in Persian language.
-The Timurid Renaissance was inherited by Mughal India and had significant influence on the other states of the Age of the Islamic Gunpowders (Ottoman Turkey and Safavid Iran).
+In terms of architecture, the Timurid Renaissance was inherited by Mughal India and had significant influence on the other states of the Age of the Islamic Gunpowders (Ottoman Turkey and Safavid Iran).

 History

 The Timurid Empire was founded by Amir Tamerlane in 1370 after the conquest of several Ilkhanate successor states.
 After conquering a city, the Timurids commonly spared the lives of the local artisans and deported them to the Timurid capital of Samarkand.

 After the Timurids conquered Persia in the early 15th century, many Islamic artistic traits became interwoven with existing Mongol art.
 Timur's establishment of the Islamic Sharia law later in life made Samarkand one of the centers of Islamic art.

 In the mid 15th century the empire moved its capital to Herat, which became a focal point for Timurid art.
 As with Samarkand, artisans and intellectuals of various ethnic backgrounds soon established Herat as a center for arts and culture.
 Soon, many of the Timurid cultural expressions became mixed with those of other traditions.